stablekernel/aqueduct/source/docs/tut/getting-started.md

 Each of these objects is a subclass of `Controller`, giving them the ability to be linked together to handle requests.
 A request goes through controllers in the order they are linked.
 A request for the path `/users` will go through an `APIKeyValidator`, an `Authorizer` and finally a `UsersController`.
 Each of these controllers has an opportunity to respond, preventing the next controller from receiving the request.

-!!! tip "Controller Instances"
+!!! tip "Controller Creation"
     Controllers are linked by providing a closure to another controller's `link` method.
 These closures create a new instance of a `Controller` for each request.
 It's possible to reuse the same controller instance each time, but it's rare and usually not a great idea for reasons that won't make sense quite yet.

 ## Advanced Routing

 Right now, our application handles `GET /heroes` requests.
 The browser application uses the this list to populate its hero dashboard.
 If we click on an individual hero, the browser application will display an individual hero.
 When navigating to this page, the browser application makes a request to our server for an individual hero.
 This request contains the unique id of the selected hero in the path, e.g. `/heroes/11` or `/heroes/13`.

 Our server doesn't handle this request yet - it only handles requests that have exactly the path `/heroes`.
-A route like `/heroes` looks for an exact match in a request's path before sending it to its linked controller.
 Since a request for individual heroes will have a path that changes depending on the hero, we need our route to include a *path variable*.

-A path variable is a segment of route that matches as long as there is a value for the same segment in the path.
-A path variable is prefixed with a colon (`:`) in a route.
+A path variable is a segment of route that matches a value for the same segment in the incoming request path.
+A path variable is a segment prefixed with a colon (`:`).
 For example, the route `/heroes/:id` contains a path variable named `id`.
 If the request path is `/heroes/1`, `/heroes/2`, and so on, the request will be sent to our `HeroesController`.
 The `HeroesController` will have access to the value of the path variable to determine which hero to return.

 There's one hiccup.
 The route `/heroes/:id` no longer matches the path `/heroes`.
 It'd be a lot easier to organize our code if both `/heroes` and `/heroes/:id` went to our `HeroesController`; it does heroic stuff.
-For this reason, we can declare segments of a route as optional by wrapping it in square brackets.
+For this reason, we can declare the `:id` portion of our route to be optional by wrapping it in square brackets.
 In `channel.dart`, modify the `/heroes` route:

 ```dart
 router